List of content you will read in this article:

-FTP stands for file transfer protocol, allowing the users to exchange information between devices over the network.
-To establish the connection, you require FTP software tools and initiate the transfer.
-FTP transfers are done using a specific port only.
-By default, FTP connections use port number 21.
+FTP stands for file transfer protocol, allowing users to exchange information between devices over the network.
+You require FTP software tools to establish the connection and initiate the transfer.
+Its transfers are done using a specific port only.
+Default FTP port connection use port number 21.
 Also, you can change this default setting and choose your choice of FTP port.
 But to make this change, you need administrator access.

-Whenever you start communication using FTP, you will require two different ports explained below.
+When you start communicating using FTP, you will require two different ports.

 - When the user provides their credentials in the FTP client, it will establish an FTP connection and open the FTP control port of the FTP server (by default, this port is 21).

 It is helpful for the devices to connect to remote devices.
 Ports are required so there is no conflict with other transfers within the network, eliminating the condition of network congestion.
 FTP protocol can handle bulk data transfer with great ease.
 This protocol works using the TCP channel.
-To connect to this channel, you will require a port number open to the server.
+You will require a port number open to the server to connect to this channel.
 If you want to use the customized FTP port number, you can use only a limited number of ports for your operating system.